kizza2/kizza2/README.md

 - 🔭 I’m currently working on : https://github.com/kizza2/Hateful

-- 👨‍💻 All of my projects are available at : https://github.com/kizza2?tab=repositories
+- 👨‍💻 Some of my projects are available at : https://github.com/kizza2?tab=repositories

 - 📫 How to reach me : **kizzaother@gmail.com** // **kizzouille**